mjmanley/PredictiveModeling/pm_service_api_develop.md

 ## Retrieving metadata for a deployed predictive model

-Use this API call to retrieve metadata for the scoring branch of a deployed IBM® SPSS® Modeler stream.
+Use the following API call to retrieve metadata for the scoring branch of a deployed IBM® SPSS® Modeler stream.
 Do not supply a request body with this method.